 With the ever-increasing modernisation of the business world, entrepreneurs are opting to digitalise their companies as much as possible.
 From marketing to sales, it has become commonplace to move many aspects of your business to an online platform.

 However, despite this, there are still certain areas of a company that should remain tangible in the physical world.
 One such example is the business card.

 Whether you are a fledgeling enterprise or well-established within your industry, business cards still have a part to play in your networking, communications and brand exposure strategies – and we can prove it, too.

-To illustrate the importance of business cards – and to show why they are still relevant – we've compiled nine reasons that should be critical considerations when it comes to the art of your carte de visite.
+To illustrate their importance – and to show why they are still relevant – we've compiled nine reasons that should be critical considerations when it comes to the art of your carte de visite.